classborke09/Arch-Linux-installation-guide/README.md

 ```

 # Ready to reboot step!
-> So at this time your are done and prepare to reboot to your harddrive
+> So at this time your are done and prepare to reboot to your hard drive

 **Exit your chroot**
 ```